 If you do not have a card of the first suit, play a card of any other suit.
+The trick is won by the highest card of the original lead suit.

 In this game, diamonds are trumps ('atout').

 You may play a diamond any time you want to-even if you have a card of the first suit.
 This is called trumping.